wukongwong/visual-controller/README.md

 4. runNN file contains code file when doing the NN inference;
 5. yolov5 contains the code that detects the bouding box of target objects;
-6. kinematics file contains the frankpy kinematics, such as IK;
+6. kinematics file contains the frankpy kinematics, such as IK.

 # dataset and trained model:
 They can be found at https://drive.google.com/drive/folders/1lPT0FiArjju4aQTpktE_4pZ7mRmUr6sX?usp=sharing